obvionaoe/swipeable-card/README.md

 # SwipeableCard

 SwipeableCard is an easy-to-use Jetpack Compose library that allows you to implement swipeable cards in your app with minimal effort.

-With SwipeableCard, you can create cards with multiple action buttons hidden behind the card's content
+With SwipeableCard, you can create cards with multiple action buttons hidden behind the card's content:

 ![SwipeableCard Demo](demo.gif)